MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 2. Create an implementation of interface ``com.microej.tool.ui.generator.MicroUIRawImageGeneratorExtension``.
 3. Create the file ``META-INF/services/com.microej.tool.ui.generator.MicroUIRawImageGeneratorExtension`` and open it.
 4. Note down the name of created class, with its package and classname.
-5. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see upper).
+5. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see above).

 .. note:: The class ``com.microej.tool.ui.generator.BufferedImageLoader`` already implements the interface.
 This implementation is used to load standard images.
 It can be sub-classed to add some behavior.